matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ## 6. Overprocessing (Kajō kakō)

-Overprocessing happens when we do more work than necessary for the same result.
-In software, it’s overengineering — unnecessary abstraction, excessive process, or documentation for its own sake.
+Overprocessing is doing more work than necessary for the same result.
+In software, it’s overengineering, unnecessary abstraction, or process overhead added “just in case.”

-Complex systems are harder to maintain, harder to test, and slower to change — complexity compounds waste.
+Complexity accumulates quietly — every extra layer, meeting, or document increases cognitive load and slows adaptation.
+The result is a system that’s heavy where it should be light.

+Reducing overprocessing means matching effort to value — choosing simplicity, clarity, and sufficiency over theoretical perfection.

 ### How to reduce waste